 • An introduction to Moodle (PIA learning management system) and the associated Virtual Library

-• Academic Leaders taking the opportunity to explain to students the definition of different types of Academic Misconduct
+• Definition of different types of Academic Misconduct

 • Importance of student engagement and reminding students what happens when they are identified as at risk of non-engagement (also known as at-risk).

 • How to access Study Skills support.
-Information provided to students on when the study skills workshops are offered and how to access Academic Learning Support that is not degree specific.
+Information provided to students on when the study skills workshops are offered and how to access Academic Learning Support.

 • Accessing Support services